asterics/FABI/Documentation/MarkdownManual/Fabi User Manual.md

 #### Action category: Device

-In the following, the actions of category *Device* are briefly explained.
+In the following, the actions of category *Device* are briefly explained:

 ##### No command (empty)